bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/hypsicles.md

 title: Hypsicles Of Alexandria
 born: -190
 died: -120
-keywords: Hypsicles, Euclid, regular polyhedra, 2nd order equations, trisection, pi, divisors, ellipse, amicable numbers, GCD, circumference, conic sections
+keywords: hypsicles,hypsicles
-description: Hypsicles was a Greek mathematician who wrote a treatise on regular polyhedra, developed a method of solving second-order equations, trisected an angle and approximated pi, proved the law of calculi, constructed ellipses, discovered amicable numbers and GCD, found the circumference of a circle and studied conic sections.
+description: Hypsicles was a Greek mathematician who wrote a treatise on regular polyhedra.
+He is the author of what has been called Book XIV of Euclid's Elements, a work which deals with inscribing regular solids in a sphere.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---